 Skip to main content

-NASA measures many aspects of ocean circulation using powerful technology, such as ocean gliders, buoys, and satellites including the Surface Water and Ocean Topography (SWOT) platform.
-Anyone interested in measuring and studying ocean circulation can find a variety of data ranging from ocean wind doppler measurements to ocean carbon calculations in NASA's archives.
+NASA monitors ocean circulation using advanced technology including ocean gliders, buoys, and satellites like the Surface Water and Ocean Topography (SWOT) platform.
+NASA's archives contain diverse ocean circulation data, from wind doppler measurements to carbon calculations.

 Get Ocean Circulation Data